 The last week Morgen was here was spent with her explaining what she has been working on and informing me about the open cases involving junk vehicles.

 I also noticed that GWorks was charging us an unusually high number of fees for one or two transactions.
 I submitted a ticket, and one of the customer service representatives is working on it.
 I think we will get back roughly $80.00.
 As of April 1st, anyone who uses a credit card will receive the 4% charge pass-through.
-And anyone who has not signed up will be charged the new e-check fee.
+And anyone who has not signed up for the new ACH program will be charged the increased GWorks e-check fee.

 MAYORS REPORT